 Do It For Yourself

 Make ME #1.
 Lose weight for Me, not because of pressure from other people.
-We all have our own reasons for wanting to lose weight, but a common denominator amongst the healthy weight loss tips sent in was that the successful people undertook their new lifestyle because they wanted to.
+We all have our own reasons for wanting to lose weight, but a common denominator among the healthy weight loss tips sent in was that the successful people undertook their new lifestyle because they wanted to.
 They weren’t pressured into weight loss by friends or family.
 They did it for themselves, and as a result, they inspired others to do something for themselves too.

 Negative thoughts lead to negative results.
 You are the result of what you think.
-Keeping a positive outtake on your weight loss journey increases the odds of your success.
+Keeping a positive mindset on your weight loss journey increases the odds of your success.
 You will learn a lot about yourself during your lifestyle transition.
 There will be many challenges and difficulties, but it’s important to understand that even though it might not be easy, it will be worth it.